cetusfinance/cetusfinance.github.io/_posts/gav/2017-05-24-AAD-throwdown.md

 ##### Some conclusions

 My first foray into AAD was disappointing to say the least.
 It could be my implementation but I doubt that could account for such a massive speed discrepancy.
 From here I see two other tests I want to make - trying another .NET open-source AAD library and stacking that up against a vectorized version of the trinomial grid code.
 Watch this space for more on using vectors to speed up our opensource finance library....

+Test code can be found on a branch of Qwack, [HERE](https://github.com/cetusfinance/qwack/tree/AmericanAAD)